Conservatory Extension Guide

 A garage extension is pretty similar to a conservatory.
 They both offer a separate room in which members of the household can escape and get some peace and quiet, and they both benefit from being technically separate from the house whilst still being attached by a wall.

-The average cost for a job like this is around £9,000, so a little cheaper than a conservatory.
-However, a garage conversion does lack a few key features that a conservatory benefits from, such as the amount of natural light and the soundproofing properties.
-For more information about a garage extension, check out our guide on the topic here.
+Even though a job like this is cheaper than a conservatory, a garage conversion or house extension does lack a few key features that a conservatory benefits from, such as the amount of natural light and the soundproofing properties.

 Loft Extension